The River Thames from Hole Haven onwards.....

 The club Duty Officer can be contacted on 07506 367699, and we've provided a link to their website below:

-This is based in an old canal and is dredged within to approximately 2 m.
+This is based in an old canal and was dredged within to approximately 2 m.
+They are warning that there may be less than that so check with them.
+They do have a pontoon out on the river if pushed.
 Entrance is via a gate (as opposed to a lock), and it can only open at best for 1 hour before high water, depending on the rise of the tide.
 Gate opening hours are between 8 AM and 8 PM in the summer and 10 AM to 4PM in the winter.
 Fuel is available here but only when there is enough water to reach the marina gate.
 Fuelling up does not involve actually getting into the marina.

 The entrance gate is adjacent to the Gravesend Sailing Club's premises.